-KYCOM students are provided with iPad Pros and have access to other technology to facilitate their engagement with the curriculum.
-Technical assistance concerning iPads, student email, software, and web-based course programs may be obtained from the University's Information Technology staff.
-Assistance may be requested by phoning (606) 218-5300, and/or emailing helpdesk@upike.edu.
+KYCOM students are provided with iPads and other technology to facilitate their engagement with the curriculum.
+Students are provided four years of Apple Care for their iPads to address issues and concerns.
+Technical assistance concerning student email, software, and web-based course programs may be obtained from the University's Information Technology staff.
+Assistance may be requested by phoning (606) 218-5300, emailing helpdesk@upike.edu, or visiting the Helpdesk in Armington Hall on campus.